X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically

 \subsection{Redshift and Cluster Member Analysis}

 A summary of redshift results is shown in \cref{tab:Redshifts}, including the number of archival members within 10\arcmin\ of the cluster and the number of new spectroscopic results from DEIMOS.
-The cluster redshift range was determined from the redshift distribution, including both archival and new results.
+The cluster redshift range was determined from the redshift distribution following the procedure described in \S\ref{sec:deimos}, using both archival and new results.
 That redshift range was then used to define a red sequence and identify additional cluster members from Legacy photometry as described in \S\ref{subsec:redseq_contours}.
 The full redshift catalog is available in machine-readable form; a portion is shown in Appendix \ref{sec:Catalog} (\cref{tab:redshift_table}).